 - The drainage of the heated area

 All the above variables will dictate how long your snow melt system is operating and and therefore consuming energy.
-That being said in the GTA a 1,000 ft² driveway that is well insulated with R10 closed cell insulation from below, well drained using 3/4″ tubing with 150 Btu/h per ft² in -10 °C air for an 8 hour long cycle in low wind will consume about $50-$70 worth of Natural Gas.
+That being said lets look at a 1,000 ft² driveway in the GTA that is well insulated with R10 closed cell insulation from below, well drained using 3/4″ tubing.

 How do we prepare the basement or the driveway for radiant heating installation?

 In a basement all underground plumbing has to be completed with all pipes under the surface.
 There can be no hills and valleys because the insulation panels will crack if walked on during tubing laying and the concrete pour.
 The gravel must be level with the footing around the perimeter so that we can insulate all the way to the outside walls.The thickness of the R10 puck style insulation is 4″ from the bottom to the top with the 1/2″ PEX tubing inserted between the pucks.